EERA-Edinburgh/TAD-Workshop-Ghana-2025/README.md

 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

+# FMD-Ghana-2025
+Repo for the UK-Ghana FMD Sequencing and Data Science Workshop 2025

 {% comment %}
 HEADER